-Image: Maarit Hohteri / City of Helsink Join with a membership card The activities, hobbies and events of youth centres can be joined with a membership card.
-The membership card is free of charge and valid for one year at a time.
-The membership card is digital, meaning that it is used via an online browser or phone application.
-The guardian of a young person under the age of 18 can submit a membership card application online and confirm the information by using strong authentication.
-If the guardian is unable to use strong authentication, they can also fill out a paper form.
-The guardian must provide their own information for the membership card so that the youth centre workers can provide information about the youth centre's activities and discuss matters related to the young person's participation if needed.
-The City of Helsinki will not disclose the contact details of the young people or their guardians to anyone.
-You can find more detailed instructions for applying for a membership card on the Youth Helsinki website: nuorten.hel.fi/jassari.
+Join with a membership card Young people can access the City's youth centres, recreational activities and events with a membership card.
+The membership card (colloquially called Jässäri in Finnish) is registered online and used via the Populon mobile app.
+For those under the age of 18, the membership card must be registered online with strong identification by a guardian.
+For the sake of the young person's safety, we need the up-to-date contact information of their guardian so that we can contact them immediately, if necessary.
+The City of Helsinki does not disclose the information concerning a young person and their guardian provided during the registration to anyone.
+Further information on how to acquire the membership card is available on the Youth Helsinki website: nuorten.hel.fi/jassari.
 Come for a visit Every young person is welcome at the youth centres.
 It is not a problem if the young person does not speak Finnish or Swedish yet.
 The youth centres always have professional youth workers present to make the young person feel welcome and provide information about the youth centre.
 The youth workers speak different languages and are sure to find a shared way to communicate.
 Some of the youth centres provide exclusive group activities for girls.
 Young people aged 13-29 who belong in sexual and gender minorities and are thinking about LGBTQIA+ themes can take part in related activities.
 Opening hours online Most of the youth centres have designated opening hours for primary school and lower secondary schoolaged young people.
 You can see the opening hours for different groups on the youth centre's website.
 Young people can come to the youth centre at any time and for as long as they want within the opening hours.
 There is no need for registration.

 Five reasons for a young person to go to a youth centre - 1.
 The young person will get to take part in enjoyable activities, supporting their wellbeing. - 2.
 The young person can find new friends and spend time with them in a safe environment.
 They will learn valuable social skills. - 3.
 The youth centre has trained adults working there.
 The youth workers organise activities for and with young people, talk with them about matters such as their plans for the future, and intervene in any problem situations. - 4.
 At the youth centre, the young person can try different hobbies, primarily free of charge.
 They get to find their strengths and develop their skills in accordance with their interests. - 5.
 The youth centres are substance-free facilities and do not allow any kind of discrimination, such as racism.